amittal91/DevOps-Project-Milestone3/README.md

 We have re-used the code of HW1 for spinning up digital ocean droplets using 'needle' api and creating the inventory file entry that is read by ansible playbook.

-We have used ansible as the Configuration Management Tool and Jenkins as the Build Server.
-We have created a sample node js app with Jasmine Testing and PMD Analysis.
+We have used Ansible as the Configuration Management Tool and Jenkins as the Build Server.
+We have created a sample node js app and added Jasmine Tests and PMD Analysis to it.

 ### Tasks